 Sharing is Caring

 Hundreds of people lost their lives during this heat wave.
-Now a marine biologist at the University of British Columbia has estimated that billions of sea creatures known as mussels as well as other marine animals.
+Now a marine biologist at the University of British Columbia has estimated that 1 billion Sea Creatures Cooked To Death.
+These were mussels as well as other marine animals.
 These creatures died along the Salish Sea off Vancouver.

-The sea creatures died along the stretches from the Campbell River to the north of Vancouver all the way down to Seattle as well as Olympia in Washington state.
+The 1 billion Sea Creatures Cooked To Death died along the stretches from the Campbell River to the north of Vancouver all the way down to Seattle as well as Olympia in Washington state.

 People witnessed endless rows of dead mussels, snails, clams, barnacles and sea stars along Kitsilano Beach.
-Many people were stuned by this sight.
+Many people were stunned by the sight.

 The mussels are the most vulnerable sea creatures which tell us that all is not well in the sea.
 They are vulnerable considering they are not able to move to cooler waters in the sea.